Powering Mongolia’s grid through metrology

 wepik export 20230529032739vuVD

-International collaboration provides new tools and extends the country’s electrical standards
+International collaboration provides new tools and extends the economy’s electrical standards

 The Challenge